 olvidar, dejar

-When I got to the airport, I realised I had left my passport behind.
+When I got to the airport, I realised I had

 LET IN